Alemiz112/StarGate-Universe/README.md

 ## 🔧API
 You can access StarGate-Universe by ``StarGateUniverse.getInstance()``
 #### Avalibe Functions
-- ``transferPlayer(Player player, String server)`` This we use to transfer Player between servers
 - ``RegisterPacket(StarGatePacket packet)`` Really simple method for registring Packet
-- ``putPacket(StarGatePacket packet)`` This allows you to send packet.
+- ``putPacket(StarGatePacket packet, String clientName)`` This allows you to send packet.
 Packet must be registered first
+- ``transferPlayer(Player player, String server, String client)`` This we use to transfer Player between servers
-- ``kickPlayer(Player player, String reason)``  Kick player from any server connected to StarGate network
+- ``kickPlayer(Player player, String reason, String client)``  Kick player from any server connected to StarGate network
-- ``isOnline(Player player)`` Check if player is online.
+- ``isOnline(Player player, String client)`` Check if player is online.
 Sends back response 'true!server' or 'false'.
 Examples [here](https://github.com/Alemiz112/StarGate-Universe/tree/master/src/tests#playeronline-response).
-- ``forwardPacket(String client, StarGatePacket packet)`` Using ForwardPacket you can forward packet to other client/server
+- ``forwardPacket(String destClient, String localClient, StarGatePacket packet)`` Using ForwardPacket you can forward packet to other client/server
+- ``addServer(String address, String port, String name, String client)`` Add server to list and allows players to transfer
+- ``removeServer(String name, String client)`` Remove server from server list

+Client variable in API is used to specify destination proxy (if more instances are used).
+It is not important to define it, if one one proxy is used.
 ##### Example:
 ```java
 Player player = PLUGIN.getServer().getPlayer("alemiz003");